 It’s spring on a very pretty plate.

 Next up is XO mackerel served with smoked crunchy gem lettuce.
-It’s an unashamedly robust, rich combination, the smoky flavours from the Josper grill enhanced by coal oil.
+It’s an unashamedly robust, rich combination, the smoky flavours from the Josper grill prednisone canada pharmacy no prescription enhanced by coal oil.
 There’s a touch of lightness, though, thanks to chunks of sharp pomelo, similar to grapefruit in taste and texture, and citrussy Japanese ponzu sauce with a tactful tartness.

 Then there’s slow cooked duck egg with grilled grelot onions, meaty hen of the woods mushrooms, watercress veloute and the cutest new season Jersey Royals potatoes, pearl-like in size but packed with flavour.